nikfrank/react-workshop-xcoin/exercises.md

 We now achieved "Separation of Concerns" by putting all of the view logic in the child Component, and all of the state management logic in the Parent Component.

-This pattern will allow us to treat our child Components like the simple view bindings they really are (in the next section)
+This pattern will allow us to treat our Components as the "single source of truth" for their domain logic.
+If you have a question about that Component, it will be answered in that file (the Parent Component maintains control without becoming complex)

 And it allowed us to easily add a feature (Italian) to our Component.